AdobeDocs/campaign-classic.en/help/installation/using/installing-packages-with-linux.md

    rpm --nodeps -Uvh nlserver6-v7-XXXX-0.x86_64.rpm
    ```

+Note that most of the listed dependencies are mandatory and `nlserver` cannot start if they are not installed (the exception is opendk; another JDK can be installed).

 The `bc` command, mandatory for executing the [netreport](../../production/using/monitoring-processes.md#automatic-monitoring-via-adobe-campaign-scripts), is not available by default on all Linux distributions.
 To check whether the command is available, run the `which bc` command.
 If not, you have to install it.

 With CentOS, you must install the bc.x86_64 package: connect as **root** and run the following command: